jedisct1/libsodium-doc/password_hashing/README.md

 Start by determining how much memory the function can use.
 What will be the highest number of threads/processes evaluating the function simultaneously (ideally, no more than 1 per CPU core)?
 How much physical memory is guaranteed to be available?

-Set `memlimit` to the amount of memory you want to reserved for password hashing.
+Set `memlimit` to the amount of memory you want to reserve for password hashing.

 Then, set `opslimit` to `3` and measure the time it takes to hash a password.